mozilla-services/consvc-shepherd/docs/testing.md

 Our test coverage minimum is set to 95%.
 A coverage report is printed to the shell showing the test results and possible exceptions.
 See [coverage.py](https://coverage.readthedocs.io/en/latest/) for more details.

-Unit tests are written and executed with `pytest` and are located in the `consvc_shepherd/tests/` directory.
+Unit tests are written and executed with `pytest` and are located in the test directories listed above, in the form: `*/tests/`.
 The name of individual test files should match those of the files they are testing in the form `test*.py`.
 Ex. `models.py` should be `test_models.py`.

 To execute unit tests, use: `make test`.
 By default, these tests run in CI during each push